jack-fogarty/LOTUS/README.md

 # The LOTUS Toolkit
 The LOTUS toolkit features two GUIs built to read, compile, and analyse raw Empatica EmbracePlus data over user-defined periods of time.
-1. **The LOTUS Reader** enables users to selectively reconstitute the fragmented 'chunks' of raw timeseries data output by the Empatica EmbracePlus as continuous timeseries (i.e., EDA, BVP, systolic peaks, temperature, accelerometer, and event tags).
+1. **LOTUS Reader** enables users to selectively reconstitute the fragmented 'chunks' of raw timeseries data output by the Empatica EmbracePlus as continuous timeseries (i.e., EDA, BVP, systolic peaks, temperature, accelerometer, and event tags).
-2. **The LOTUS analyser** allows users to visualise and navigate the raw signal data, edit event tags, and complete basic preprocessing.
+2. **LOTUS analyser** allows users to visualise and navigate the raw signal data, edit event tags, and complete basic preprocessing.

 # Installation
 1. Install Matlab 2023b or later (a compiled version is available for users without Matlab)